wp-plugins/participants-database/readme.txt

 To correctly compare dates, the field *must* be defined as a date field form element on the manage database fields page.
 Date values should be a regular date string like this: `[pdb_list filter='date>jan3,2012']` It's best not to use a number for the month (and maybe you have to use English month names) because the date/month/year order is different on different servers.
 If you really want to use numbers for the date, just try it to see what the correct order for your web server is.

 The "Strict Date Format" setting affects how the shortcode filters are interpreted, so if this is checked, the date format in your filter argument must match the date format set in your WP General Settings.

+= Only Showing List Items When a User Searches =

+You can set up the list so no listings will show until a user makes a search.
+Just add a filter for id=0, like this: `[pdb_list filter="id=0"]` since there is no record with that ID, nothing will show.
+The user search will override that and show the result of their search, but this is a special case.

+Normally, a user search can only override the fields they search on.
+For instance, if you set your list to show only listings from a certain city, and a user searches for a name, the search results will find the name they searched for and also continue to be filtered by the city.
+If they search by city, their search will override the city filter in the shortcode.

 = Approving Records for Public Display =